annasdatajourney/annasdatajourney/README.md

 <p align="center">
 I’m a Junior Business / Data Analyst with a background in education, psychology, and financial services.

 Over the years, I’ve worked closely with clients and stakeholders, often in fully remote settings, which has helped me understand how people use information and make decisions.
-I use this experience to turn data into clear, practical insights that sup real business needs.
+I use this experience to turn data into clear, practical insights that support real business needs.

 I work with Power BI, SQL, and Excel on reporting, KPI analysis, and decision support projects focused on operational and performance improvement.